dannyfwbb/yunzii-yz87-monitor/README.md

 ## Installation
 1. Download the latest release from the [Releases](https://github.com/dannyfwbb/yunzii-yz87-monitor/releases).
-2. Run `YZ87Monitor.exe`.
+2. Extract archive and run `YZ87Monitor.exe`.
 The app will appear in the system tray.

 ## Usage
 - **Tray Icon**: Hover to view battery percentage.